In this azure tutorial, we will discuss How to How to Create Azure VM (Virtual Machine). Apart from this, we will also discuss on the below topics

 Create Linux VM Using Azure CLI

-You can easily create a linux virtual machine using Azure CLI by using the below steps.
+Using the steps below, you can easily create a Linux virtual machine using Azure CLI.

 az group create --name demoRsgGroup --location eastus

-Once, you will execute the above command, you will get the output like below
+Once you execute the above command.
+You will get the output below

 {